cdapio/cdap/cdap-docs/developer-guide/source/arch.rst

 - Abstraction of the actual representation of data in storage.
 You can write your code or queries without having to know where and how your data is stored - be it in HBase, LevelDB or a relational database.
 - Encapsulation of data access patterns and business logic as reusable, managed Java code.
-- Consistency of your data under highly concurrent access using CDAP's transaction system provoded by `Cask Tephra <http://github.com/continuuity/tephra/>`__
+- Consistency of your data under highly concurrent access using CDAP's transaction system provided by `Cask Tephra <http://github.com/continuuity/tephra/>`__
 - Injection of datasets into different programming paradigms and runtimes: As soon as your data is in a dataset, you can instantly use it in real-time programs, batch processing such as Map/Reduce or Spark,